rafaelsf80/vertex-custom-training/README.md

 ## 1. Training pipelines

 Resource to orchestrate a training pipeline that adds additional steps beyond training, such as:
-* loading a dataset
+* Loading a dataset
-* uploading the resulting model to Vertex AI after the training job is successfully completed.
+* Uploading the resulting model to Vertex AI after the training job is successfully completed.

 Training pipelines are implemented through the `aiplatform.CustomTrainingJob` class.

-You can implement training **distributed strategies** using this class.
+You can implement **distributed strategies** using this class.

 ## 2. Custom jobs

-Resource to train an ML model.
+Resource to train an ML model in Vertex.
 You must specify:
 * Training code
 * Dependencies